pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `Role lpRole` - an object representation of the 'LaunchPoint' role.
-2. `Role coachRole` - an object representation of the 'Coaches' role.
+2. `Role ioRole` - an object representation of the 'Ink Odyssey' role.

 ----